RGZM/3dea-gen/README.md

 **gom2016_3dea_3_sections_2d_projection.py**

-Projects the cross-sections into a 2D plane and saves profiles as *.iges and *.csv.
+Projects the cross-sections into a 2D plane and saves profiles as iges-file and csv-file.
 The cross-sections can thus also be analysed outside the GOM software.

 **gom2016_3dea_4_compute_edge_angles.py**

+Calculates angles on the cross sections in three different approaches.
+Angles are calculated at regular intervals from the digitized cutting edge.
+All calculated angles are saved in a csv file.